 Do your research

-Before you settle on any particular name, do your research on Google and use the Companies House Name Checker tool.
+Before settling on any particular name, research Google and use the Companies House Name Checker tool.

-Look to see if there are any other businesses using your proposed name – and also, if they’re in the same industry.
+Look to see if any other businesses are using your proposed names – and also, if they’re in the same industry.
 This may be a barrier to entry (perceived or otherwise) as you might find it harder to make a name for yourself against the competition and could also confuse prospective customers.

-If there is a business already registered at Companies House with the name (or similar name) to your proposed name, clearly you will need to think again.
+If a business already registered at Companies House has the name (or a similar name) to your proposed name, you will clearly need to think again.

 Consider how your business name represents your brand and what associations it has.
 The word may mean different things in different industries (and countries, if you are planning on doing business abroad too).